Y2K: The Album

 Y2K: The Album is the debut album by American hip hop group Screwball.
-It was released on February 8, 2000 via Tommy Boy Records.
-Recording sessions took place at C Mo' Greens Studio, D&D Studios and House Of Hits in New York City.
-Production was handled by several record producers, including Mike Heron, Godfather Don, DJ Premier, Pete Rock, Marley Marl and Biz Markie.
+It was released on February 8, 2000, via Tommy Boy Records.
+The recording sessions took place at C Mo' Greens Studio, D&D Studios and House Of Hits in New York City.
+The production was handled by several record producers, including Mike Heron, Godfather Don, DJ Premier, Pete Rock, Marley Marl and Biz Markie.
 It features guest appearances from Big Noyd, Capone, Cormega, MC Shan, Mobb Deep, Nature, Nashawn, Prince A.D. and Triple Seis.
 The album peaked at number 50 on the US Billboard Top R&B/Hip-Hop Albums.
 Its singles "F.A.Y.B.A.N." and "H-O-S-T-Y-L-E" were also charted on the Hot Rap Songs.